ws2260/scRNA.seq.course/docs/10-L3-Intro-to-Bioconductor.md

 foods<-data.frame(student=c("Antoinette","Antoinette","Taylor", "Taylor", "Alexa", "Alexa"), Category=c("Dinner", "Dessert", "Dinner", "Dessert", "Dinner","Dessert"), Frequency=c(3,1,4,5,2,1))
 ```

 The other common way in which data can be untidy is if the columns are values instead of variables.
 For example, the dataframe below shows the percentages some students got in tests they did in May and June.
-The data is untidy because the columns "May" and "June" are values, not variables.
+The data is untidy because the columns `May` and `June` are values, not variables.

 ```r